npnm/NpnSlider/local-lib/npn-doccopier/README.md

 ## npn-doccopier
-A custom node module to copy build folder to docs folder to help publishing the demo app in github pages And update base url in index.html page to support smooth page load.
+A custom node module to copy build folder to docs folder to help publishing the demo app in github pages and update base url in index.html page to support smooth page load.

 This node module can be executed from the main project using 'pub2docs' command